ArgyrisF/ArgyrisF/README.md

 - 👋 Hi, I’m @ArgyrisF
 - 👀 I’m interested in everything electronic, from embedded systems and microelectronics to industrial automation and programming.
-- 🌱 I’m currently learning basic HTML & JS as well as PLC programming.
+- 🌱 I’m currently working on C / Rust based synthesizer programming
-- 📫 How to reach me: fotasargyris@gmail.com

 <!---
 ArgyrisF/ArgyrisF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.